Shagshag/prestashop-documentation/StockManagerFactoryCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [classes/stock/StockManagerFactory.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManagerFactory.php#43)
+* This method is defined in [classes/stock/StockManagerFactory.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManagerFactory.php#L43)

-### execHookStockManagerFactory
+### <a name="method-execHookStockManagerFactory"></a>execHookStockManagerFactory

     mixed StockManagerFactoryCore::execHookStockManagerFactory()